 The gathering is the Shiloh Institute (formerly Summer Institute), a ministry of the Committee on Christian Education through its Subcommittee on Ministerial Training.
 Similar to the successful Timothy Conference, though with an older age group in view, the Shiloh Institute offers a taste of ministry in the OPC through an intensive time of reflection and conversation.
 Topics to be considered:

-Instructors for the program include ruling elders Darryl Hart and John Muether, Rev. Stephen J. Tracey, minister of Lakeview OPC in Rockport, Maine, and Rev. Gregory Reynolds, editor of Ordained Servant, minister of Amoskeag OPC in Manchester, New Hampshire, and director of the Institute.
+Instructors for the program include ruling elders Darryl Hart and John Muether, Rev. Stephen J. Tracey, minister of Lakeview OPC in Rockport, Maine, and Rev. Dr. Gregory Reynolds, editor of Ordained Servant, pastor emeritus of Amoskeag OPC in Manchester, New Hampshire, and director of the Institute.

 Young men in their senior year of college and first two years of seminary are eligible to attend.
 Room and board will be provided, as well as a grant to subsidize travel expenses.
 Candidates must submit a 500 to 1000 word essay that describes their understanding of the nature of Presbyterianism and their personal commitment to be an Orthodox Presbyterian minister.
 Their pastor or elder must submit a recommendation.

 OPSI 2021 group pic

 For further information see the conference brochure.
 For details about past conferences see the following links: